Phan Quang Đán: Imprisonment

 In November 1960, ARVN paratroopers attempted a coup against Diem.
-As the attempt unfolded, Dan agreed to become a spokesperson for the coup leaders.
-He cited political mismanagement of the war against the Vietcong and the government's refusal to broaden its political base as the reason for the revolt.
-Dan spoke on Radio Vietnam and staged a media conference during which a rebel paratrooper pulled a portrait of the president from the wall, ripped it and stamped on it.
+As the attempt unfolded, Đán agreed to become a spokesperson for the coup leaders.
+He cited political mismanagement of the war against the Vietcong and the government's refusal to broaden its political base as the reason for the revolt. Đán spoke on Radio Vietnam and staged a media conference during which a rebel paratrooper pulled a portrait of the president from the wall, ripped it and stamped on it.

 However, the plot leaders stalled their coup when Diem falsely promised reform.
-Diem then crushed the rebels and Dan was arrested, tortured and sentenced to eight years of hard labour in the penal colony on Poulo Condore where the French had once imprisoned Vietnamese nationalists.
-Were it not for western protests, Diem would have had Dan executed.
-As a result of the successful coup in 1963 in which Diem was deposed and assassinated, Dan was released from prison. Đán was garlanded and taken to military headquarters.
+Diem then crushed the rebels and Đán was arrested, tortured and sentenced to eight years of hard labour in the penal colony on Poulo Condore where the French had once imprisoned Vietnamese nationalists.
+Were it not for western protests, Diem would have had Đán executed.
+As a result of the successful coup in 1963 in which Diem was deposed and assassinated, Đán was released from prison. Đán was garlanded and taken to military headquarters.

 Later career

 In 1966 he was elected to the Constituent Assembly and unsuccessfully contested the 1967 Presidential election.
-He then became foreign affairs minister and later the deputy Prime Minister for social welfare and refugees.
+He then became foreign affairs minister and later the deputy prime minister for social welfare and refugees.
 His most prominent role was to resettle thousands of displaced war victims and refugees.
-When South Vietnam fell in 1975, Dan left for the United States.
+When South Vietnam fell in 1975, Đán left for the United States.